 Leader of the group, 25-year-old Feezan Hameed, would call people – posing as their bank’s fraud team – and convince them that their accounts were being hacked.
 Hameed would then instruct them to reveal their internet banking details, ultimately resulting in his group accessing their money.

 The ring collected huge amounts of money from many people, including one person who lost £2 million.
 Some businesses found themselves close to bankruptcy as a result of the operation.
+The businesses were further reported to have had sought the help of Kingsport, TN bankruptcy attorneys to safeguard themselves.

 After an extensive investigation, the group have been stopped and brought to justice.
 On Wednesday 21 September, 9 people were jailed in connection with the fraud ring, for over 27 years.
 10 others had been sentenced previously this year, for over 12 years.